rundeck/repository/README.md

 # Rundeck Verb Project

-The Rundeck Verb project provides a new way to interact with plugins in the Rundeck platform
+The Rundeck Verb project provides a new way to interact with the Rundeck platform